-Asses ssment Criterion - The learner can: 4.5 Describe any potential hazards associated with the resources and methods of work.
+Learning Outcome - The learner will: Asses Assessment Criterion - The learner can: 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to excavate holes and trenches by manual digging.
-5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures.
+5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. excavating holes and trenches by manual digging.
 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6.1 Demonstrate completion of the work within the allocated time.
+6 Complete the work within the allocated time when excavating holes and 6.1 Demonstrate completion of the work within the allocated time. trenches by manual digging.
 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+7 Comply with the given contract information to excavate holes and trenches by manual digging to the required specification.
 7.1 Demonstrate the following work skills when excavating holes and trenches by manual digging: - measuring, marking out, excavating and securing.
 7.2 Excavate holes and trenches in highway location and/or construction site to given working instructions.
-4.5 4.6 5.1 5.2 5.3 5.4 5.5 6.1 6.2 7.1

 Learning Outcome - The learner will: Assessment Criterion - The learner can: 7.3 Safely use materials, hand tools, portable power tools and ancillary equipment.
 7.4 Safely store the materials, tools and equipment used when excavating holes and trenches by manual digging.
 7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: identify and confirm the type of surface and sub- surface composition remove ironwork, modular components excavate ground structures manually guide excavating machine to excavate ground structures avoid damage to service apparatus and sub- structures identify and store excavated and reusable materials position, secure and remove excavation supports provide for access and egress work with plant and machinery use hand tools, power tools and equipment.
 7.6 Describe the needs of other occupations and how to effectively communicate within a team when excavating holes and trenches by manual digging.
-7.7 Describe how to maintain the tools and equipment used when excavating holes and trenches by manual digging 1.7 used when excavating holes and trenches by manual
+7.7 Describe how to maintain the tools and equipment used when excavating holes and trenches by manual digging effectively communicate within a team when excavating holes and trenches by manual digging.
+Describe how to maintain the tools and equipment used when excavating holes and trenches by manual